conan-io/docs/tutorial/developing_packages/package_layout.rst

   files there, so maybe your ``package()`` method is not able to locate the files in there and the **export-pkg** might fail.

-- What if I want to use my project as an :ref:`editable package<editable_packages>`?
+- What if I want to use my project as an editable package?

   If you want to keep developing your package but let the consumers link with the artifacts in your project instead of the files in the Conan cache, this will not work, because it only declares the location of headers and libraries in